ixt/I-am-awake-I-am-alive-I-am-orange/README.md

 # I am awake
 # I am alive
-# I am gonna make it through this week if it kills me
+# I am basically a god at 3d modelling now (im not dont hire me for that)